 Post-Market Clinical Follow-Up

 Furthermore, the MDR added the Post-Market Clinical Follow-Up (PMCF) for medical devices.
 This additional precautionary measurement is part of the standard procedure for manufacturers to maintain compliance.
 This proactively collects clinical data, whereas PMS collects data reactively and is often reported by customers.
-A PMCF is a clinical trial and is conducted, for example, when PMS identifies anomalies, or if the classification of a product should change.
+A PMCF study is a clinical trial and is conducted, for example, when PMS identifies anomalies, or if the classification of a product should change.

 According to the MDR, medical device manufacturers should “plan, establish, document, implement, maintain, and update a Post-Market Surveillance system.”
 Among other things, this plan should identify the extent to which manufacturers will collect and analyze Post-Market Surveillance data and how that data will be evaluated.
 It also calls for a plan for communication with competent authorities, notified bodies, economic operators, and users.
 This is to ensure that the process for taking corrective actions, such as recalls, is as straightforward and quick as possible.
 The requirements for the IVDR are very similar.
 However, in the case of in-vitro diagnostics, the guarantee of clinical evidence is also relevant.